-Building capacity with diverse students and faculty to teach and learn technical environmental data skills within diverse populations
+Building capacity with undergraduate students and faculty to teach and learn technical environmental data skills.

 The ESIIL Stars Program, funded by NSF, is an annual program that builds environmental data science skills and trains the next generation of data-capable workers.
-Students from diverse backgrounds at schools serving communities that are historically underrepresented in STEM are invited to join this 5-month program.
-Inspired by Earth Lab's Earth Data Science Corps, ESIIL Stars includes a combination of online data skills training for students and faculty, career-focused webinars, an open textbook that introduces novel analytics for environmental data, and project-based learning.
+Inspired by Earth Lab's Earth Data Science Corps, this 5-month internship program includes a combination of online data skills training for students and faculty, career-focused webinars, an open textbook that introduces novel analytics for environmental data, and project-based learning.
 Faculty training builds capacity to teach environmental data science at partner institutions.

 Why?

-While the demand for earth data science skills in the workforce is exploding, the availability of programs that teach these in demand skills is not equally distributed.
-Specifically, smaller schools that support communities that have been historically underrepresented in STEM, often lack the capacity to teach technical skills due to limited resources, faculty expertise and challenges associated with adding new curriculum.
-This lack of capacity in turn yields a lack of diversity in the technology sector.
+While the demand for earth data science skills in the workforce is exploding, the availability of programs that teach these in demand skills is limited.
+Specifically, smaller schools often lack the capacity to teach technical skills due to limited resources, faculty expertise and challenges associated with adding new curriculum.
+This lack of capacity in turn yields fewer skilled workers in the technology sector.

 How?

-Participants are trained through a paid internship that includes online workshops for students and faculty and project based learning where participants design their own culturally relevant research projects.
+Participants are trained through a paid internship that includes online workshops for students and faculty and project based learning where participants design their own research projects.
 Modeled after Earth Lab’s Earth Analytics Data Science Bootcamp course, students and faculty learn the core data science skills necessary for careers in earth data science, including Python programming, Git/GitHub for version control and collaboration, and CyVerse for working reproducibly in the cloud.
 Faculty are then able to teach these skills to the broader population of students at their schools.
-Check out the 2024 syllabus for more information about the schedule and content taught during the program.

 Who?